jessegyger/gcoder/README.md

 ## Acknowledgments

 - Three.js for the amazing 3D library.
-- All contributors and testers who helped polish this tool.
+- All contributors and testers who helped refine this tool.

 ## Contact